 The tulip-shaped glass (aka the copita-style glass, the dock glass)

-Based on the copita glass, the traditional Spanish drinking vessel used to sample sherry, this glass has become the choice of master distillers, blenders and true connoisseurs of whisky the world over.
+This glass is based on the copita – the traditional Spanish glass used to sample sherry.
+It’s become the choice of master distillers, blenders and true whisky connoisseurs around the world.
 It was once named the ‘dock’ glass on account of its use by merchants who used it to nose wines and spirits at docksides.
 Its long stem prevents the drinker’s hand (and its polluting smells) from coming too close to the nose, while its bowl shape concentrates aromas through the slightly narrowed rim.
 The glass can be easily cradled so the spirit can be warmed if desired.
 Overall, this is a glass suited to the true appreciation of the nuances of single malt whisky.

-Similar in shape to the tulip-shaped glass, the Glencairn is considered a more robust vessel, although one equally suited to appreciation.
-Its short, solid base makes for a stable glass popular amongst those who don’t favour stems, and it’s often made of slightly thicker glass, meaning it’s more substantial for convivial drinking.
+Similar in shape to the tulip-shaped glass, the Glencairn is considered a more robust vessel, although it’s equally suited to appreciation.
+Its short, solid base makes for a stable glass popular amongst those who don’t favour stems.
+The glass is also somewhat thicker and this means it’s more substantial for convivial drinking.
 Due to its size, the Glencairn is the perfect glass for learning how to swirl whisky too, a practice commonly used to open up the aromas of whisky for full appreciation.
 Again, a bowl-shape channels aromas towards a narrowed rim.
 This one’s the modern, less ‘showy’ relative of the tulip-shaped glass, and one solely dedicated to whisky.